 The current website will still be accessible and we will continue our regular radio segments, blog posts and newsletters.
 Behind the scenes we will begin transferring the Dictionary of Sydney to the new and more sustainable platform at the Library.
 The Dictionary’s URL will remain the same: www.dictionaryofsydney.org

 We hope to resume publishing at a slower rate once the new site is up and running.
 This will of course be at a slower rate due to the reduction in staff hours.
 We will keep you up to date with the project as it develops via our newsletters.

 We are currently working on an agreement with the State Library of NSW for the transition of the Dictionary data to its new home.
 In addition to the technical project, the agreement allows for one part-time Dictionary of Sydney position, to be responsible for maintaining and updating the Dictionary, which will be based at the State Library.
-This position will be funded by the DoS Inc for a three year period and will work in conjunction with an advisory committee that includes the Mitchell Librarian.
+This position will be funded by the DoS Inc while funds allow and will work in conjunction with an advisory committee that includes the Mitchell Librarian.

 For all media enquiries, please email email@example.com